ChatrixOne/docs.chatrix.one/docs/faq.en.md

 * * *

+## Where can I find public rooms to join?

+A list of public rooms with free access can be found on the [Search Jabber Network](https://search.jabber.network) page.

+* * *

 ## How long has **XMPP** been around?

 The protocol was born in 1998, but it actually started functioning as a platform in 1999.
 The history is available on the official page of [XMPP](https://xmpp.org/about/history/).